richardjdare/bb2-mode/README.md

 * Automatic keyword capitalization (like the original Blitz II Editor)
 * Eldoc-based online help for command parameters (similar to original editor)
 * Load and save tokenized files
+* Navigate Blitz labels, functions and statements with imenu
 * Compile and run your code in the WinUAE Amiga Emulator

 bb2-mode provides syntax highlighting and eldoc-based online help for ascii and tokenized Blitz Basic 2 source code.
 It should recognise all keywords from Blitz Basic 2.1.